rickstaa/livepeer-setup/transcoding/README.md

 ### Docker Setup

 Explore the simplicity of running your LivePeer orchestrator with the included [livepeer docker-compose file](livepeer/docker-compose.yml).
 Dive into detailed instructions by checking out the [livepeer/README](livepeer/README.md).
-Transcoding has never been this easy!